-In summer, the dynamical and thermodynamical aspects could move in the same direction leading to more extreme weather events such as hot extremes (Horton et al., 2016).
-An increase of climate extremes (frequency, intensity or persistence) can have greater impacts on human activities and on the natural environment than an increase in the climatic mean (Kunkel et al., 1999).
-Over the last decades, extreme heat events have increased in the Arctic regions mainly over the Arctic North America and Greenland (Matthes et al., 2015; Dobricic et al., 2020) and Arctic aridity has decreased (Meredith et al., 2019).
-These changes are already impacting the Arctic regions with a change in fish stocks (Hollowed et al., 2013; Haug et al., 2017) and in agriculture (Stevenson et al., 2014), and posing risks to local communities (Ford et al., 2008).
-Moreover, a "new Arctic" climate could even emerge during this century (Landrum and Holland, 2020).
-Moreover, Indeed, a larger decrease of magnitude in cold extremes compared to the increase in warm extremes and an increase in precipitation extremes are expected over high latitudes (Kharin et al., 2013; Sillmann et al., 2013b).
-The projected Arctic sea ice loss could be responsible for this decrease in temperature variance (Blackport et al., 2021) and in the increase in precipitation extremes, but with a significant difference between regions (Screen et al., 2015).
+An increase of climate extremes (frequency, intensity or persistence) impacts more human activities and the natural environment than an increase in the climatic mean (Kunkel et al., 1999).
+However, change in the mean climate is already impacting the Arctic regions with a change in fish stocks (Hollowed et al., 2013; Haug et al., 2017) and in agriculture (Stevenson et al., 2014), and posing risks to local communities (Ford et al., 2008).
+In the 21st century, a larger decrease of magnitude in cold extremes compared to the increase in warm extremes and an increase in precipitation extremes are expected over high latitudes (Kharin et al., 2013; Sillmann et al., 2013b).
+The projected Arctic sea ice loss can be responsible for this decrease in temperature variance (Blackport et al., 2021) and in the increase in precipitation extremes, but with a significant difference between

+62 regions (Screen et al., 2015).